Frequently Asked Questions

 Does Liberty Prep have a hot lunch program?

 Yes!
 Hot lunches are offered on Mondays (by pre-order only) and are optional.
 Students bring their own lunch on Tuesdays and Thursdays (microwaves are available for Middle and High School students).
 Students may choose to bring a lunch on Monday as well if they don’t pre-order hot lunch.
-Lunch is brought in from various local restaurants (Dominoes, Chick-Fil-A, Moe’s, and Monsoon Asian Grill are just a few of the options we offer) on a rotating basis with vegetarian and gluten-free choices when possible.
+Lunch is brought in from various local restaurants (Dominoes, Chick-fil-A, Moe’s, Tenders, and Red Robin are just a few of the options we offer) on a rotating basis with vegetarian and gluten-free choices when possible.
 Click here for more information about our Hot Lunch ordering procedure.